AlexandrBuilder/SIBERS_TEST/README.md

 - admin - folder with templates of individual pages of the admin panel

 **controllers** - folder with controllers
-- AdminController -  controller for working with users
+- AdminController.php -  controller for working with users

+<h3>Public</h3>

+Also there is a file of connected in html elements : public

+<h3>index.php</h3>

+Point of entry - index.php